New Maradona: Career comparisons

-On 18 April 2007, Messi scored a goal against Getafe CF, which was very similar to Maradona's Goal of the Century, scored against England in the 1986 World Cup.
-The world's sports press exploded with Maradona comparisons, and the Spanish press labeled Messi, “Messidona”.
-On 9 June 2007, in a match against RCD Espanyol, Messi scored a goal using his hand, which drew comparison to the Hand of God goal scored by Maradona in the same World Cup match.
-On 12 March 2013, Messi scored two goals, and helped create the fourth, to help Barcelona defeat A.C.
-Milan (4–0) in the 2nd leg of their Champions League game and reach the quarter-finals.
-Messi's opening goal of the match once again drew further comparisons between himself and Maradona, due to the similarity with Maradona's famous goal against Greece in the 1994 World Cup.
+Already frequently compared to Maradona, Messi proved their similarity when he nearly replicated two of his most famous goals in 2007.
+On 18 April, he scored a goal against Getafe CF, which was very similar to Maradona's Goal of the Century, scored against England in the 1986 World Cup.
+The world's sports press exploded with Maradona comparisons, and the Spanish press labeled Messi "Messidona".
+Two months later, on 9 June, in a league match against RCD Espanyol, Messi scored a goal using his hand, which drew comparisons to the Hand of God goal scored by Maradona in the same World Cup match.
+On 12 March 2013, in a Champions league match against A.C.
+Milan, Messi scored a goal that once again drew further comparisons between himself and Maradona, due to the similarity with Maradona's famous goal against Greece in the 1994 FIFA World Cup.